rubenwardy/minetest_modding_book/_en/items/node_drawtypes.md

 ## Airlike Nodes

-These nodes are not rendered, and thus have no textures.
+These nodes are not rendered and thus have no textures.

 ```lua
 minetest.register_node("myair:air", {